-Specific concerns have also arisen regarding third-party funding in international arbitration.
-The ICC and the Paris Bar Association, among others, have pointed out the risks associated with non-disclosure of third-party funding agreements, especially regarding the potential annulment of the award and/or obstacles to its enforcement, and have recommended that the funded party’s attorney encourages his or her client to disclose the existence of such an agreement.
+A number of concerns have also been raised regarding third-party funding in international arbitrations.
+The ICC and the Paris Bar Association, among others, have highlighted the risks associated with non-disclosure of third-party funding agreements, especially regarding the potential annulment of the award and/or obstacles to its enforcement, and have recommended that the funded party’s attorney encourages their client to disclose the existence of such an agreement.

-As third-party litigation funding remains unregulated, there is currently no restriction regarding which types of lawsuits can be funded.
+Since third-party litigation funding is unregulated, there are no restrictions on the types of lawsuits that can be funded.

-As third-party litigation funding remains unregulated, it seems, to date, to be available to both the plaintiff and defendant.
+For the same reason, it seems available to both the plaintiff and defendant.

-As third-party litigation funding remains unregulated, there is no legal limitation regarding the minimum and maximum amount that can be funded by a third party.
+There is no legal limitation on the maximum and minimum amounts that can be provided by a third-party.

-As court fees are generally low in France, a third-party funder might consider primarily covering legal fees as well as legal opinion or expertise costs, if needed.
+As court fees are generally low, a third-party funder might consider covering legal fees in addition to the cost of legal opinions or experts, if necessary.

 Article 11.3 of the National Regulation of Lawyers prohibits pure contingency fee arrangements.
 Attorneys may, however, charge success fees that represent a portion of the total fees.